baezzys/spring-react-google-oauth2/README.md

 ### How to start

-1. Edit value of `app: googleClientId` to your google client id and `app: jwtSecret` to your secret which can be any string lonnger than 256 bits for security in `application.yml`.
+1. Edit the value of `app: googleClientId` to your google client id and `app: jwtSecret` to your secret which can be any string longer than 256 bits for security in `application.yml`.

 ```yaml
 app: